 As you can see, there is an array of /hash/order_line_items and a set of settings under /hash/text: using the PDF Settings within Workbooks Configuration you can add additional settings which appear here.
 Other related fields and objects are also included within the XML.

 As previously mentioned XSLT is used as the templating language for PDF output documents within Workbooks.
+Currently, we are using v1.0 of the XSL coding language.
 Various tutorials exist on the web and there are also several books available.
-We suggest you start with this tutorial and also take a look within unified.xsl.
+We suggest you start with unified.xsl for examples, however, our forums contain lots of useful code, here.
+A code snippet can be seen below from the unified template which iterates over each line item on your Workbooks record:

 <xsl:for-each select="/hash/order_line_items/order_line_item[contains(./_preload_product_id, 'SHIPPING')=false()]">